Uncertainty: Risk and uncertainty

-Vagueness is a form of uncertainty where the analyst is unable to clearly differentiate between two different classes, such as 'person of average height.' and 'tall person'.
+Vagueness is a form of uncertainty where the analyst is unable to clearly differentiate between two different classes, such as 'person of average height' and 'tall person'.
 This form of vagueness can be modelled by some variation on Zadeh's fuzzy logic or subjective logic.

 Ambiguity is a form of uncertainty where even the possible outcomes have unclear meanings and interpretations.
 The statement "He returns from the bank" is ambiguous because its interpretation depends on whether the word 'bank' is meant as "the side of a river" or "a financial institution".
 Ambiguity typically arises in situations where multiple analysts or observers have different interpretations of the same statements.
+Ambiguity can also refer to a type of uncertainty where the range of a distribution of possible outcomes is known, but not their probabilities.
+Daniel Ellsberg is famous for his urn experiments that illustrated ambiguity, its delineation from risk, and its separate avoidance.

 At the subatomic level, uncertainty may be a fundamental and unavoidable property of the universe.
 In quantum mechanics, the Heisenberg uncertainty principle puts limits on how much an observer can ever know about the position and velocity of a particle.
 This may not just be ignorance of potentially obtainable facts but that there is no fact to be found.
 There is some controversy in physics as to whether such uncertainty is an irreducible property of nature or if there are "hidden variables" that would describe the state of a particle even more exactly than Heisenberg's uncertainty principle allows.

+Radical uncertainty

+The term 'radical uncertainty' was popularised by John Kay and Mervyn King in their book Radical Uncertainty: Decision-Making for an Unknowable Future, published in March 2020.
+It is distinct from Knightian uncertainty, by whether or not it is 'resolvable'.
+If uncertainty arises from a lack of knowledge, and that lack of knowledge is resolvable by acquiring knowledge (such as by primary or secondary research) then it is not radical uncertainty.
+Only when there are no means available to acquire the knowledge which would resolve the uncertainty, is it considered 'radical'.